-Applicants must demonstrate extensive knowledge of the context and understanding of how their involvement has consequences for the affected people.
-Applicants must also demonstrate readiness to adjust an intervention if the context changes.
+Applicants must have extensive knowledge of the context and understanding of how their involvement has consequences for the target groups.
+Applicants must also be ready to adjust an intervention if the context changes.

 It is important to be aware of the effect that any involvement has on others, and as such it is necessary to analyse relations, consequences, and risks in the context in which an intervention takes place.
 Actors working with people living in poverty and marginalisation must be aware of the position or role they play in each context and acknowledge their own biases.
-The aim is to minimise any negative impact and increase the positive impact on the situation.
+The aim is to minimise any negative impact and

-PHOTO: HEINE PEDERSEN
+PHOTO: HEINE PEDERSEN, DENTAL HEALTH WITHOUT BORDERS